 The process concludes with a report outlining the commitments that IFAD has agreed to undertake and the pledges of contributions from Member States.
 The report and a recommendation for its adoption are then submitted to the Governing Council for approval, through a specific Governing Council resolution on the replenishment.

 IFAD's replenishments are unique in their high level of inclusivity – involving Member States from all Lists, and in the number of countries which contribute additional resources to the Fund – typically more than 100 countries in each replenishment cycle.

-For any other additional information about IFAD12, contact email@example.com
+For additional information on IFAD13, contact email@example.com

 Evaluating IFAD replenishments